Sumiong/KBM-CORNER/README.md

-  # KBM Corner (latest)
+  # KBM Corner

-  This is a code bundle for KBM Corner (latest).
-The original project is available at https://www.figma.com/design/UKJDyLda2FUErmNXKQK9nu/KBM-Corner--latest-.
+  This is a code bundle for KBM Corner.

   ## Running the code